xrobin/singularity-plip/README.md

 sudo singularity build plip.simg Singularity
 ```

-Note: The compilation of OpenBabel requires about 1.5 GB of memory.
+Note: The compilation of OpenBabel requires about 1.5 GB of memory (possibly more if running on a multi-core system).